turingschool/front-end-curriculum/projects/module-3/showcase.md

 ### Eval process

-We will send out the link to the submission form sometime on the due date.

 In order to ensure that we have time to give relevant feedback to everyone, we are going to do asynchronous project evals.

 1. We will DM you your scores
-  * _Note: in the interest of time, the feedback for this project will not be as specific as it has been for previous projects_
+  * _Note: in the interest of time, the feedback for this project will be limited - but feel free to ask questions about your code!
 2. In a DM, we will send you a link to part of your project code.
   * Please describe that code in your own words:
     - what does that code do,